patricegautier/unifiZabbix/README.md

 I am currently running those on the current version of the base software as of August 2020: Zabbix 5.0.2, Unifi 4.3.20 and AirMax 8.7.1, UDMP 1.8.0, controller 6.0.13

+# Templates

+To get started import unifyTemplates.xml into Zabbix.

+You should now have the following templates available, and it should be pretty self explanatory what type of device you need to link them to in Zabbix.

+## Unifi AP

+## Unifi Switch

+## Unifi Router

+## Unifi USG

+## Unifi UDMP

+## UBNT AirMax

+## Unifi WiFi Site

+This one is a bit special and meant to aggregate WiFi traffic across your wifi networks.
+Just assign it to one of the APs that can see all the networks in question and assign the {$UNIFI_AP_GROUP} macro for that host to the name of a group that contains all the APs for that site.

+The templates surrounded by dashes (- Unifi base -, - Unifi host - and - Unifi router -) are just there to factor things out and not meant to be assigned directly to hosts in Zabbix

 # SSH

 These templates use public key SSH to access APs, Switches, Routers, AirMax stations and retrieve data directly, using the mca-dump or mca-status utility.
 You need to setup SSH access on your Zabbix server: